 Bryce Canyon National Park is open year-round, though summer is the most popular time to visit.
 Temperatures remain steady throughout the day, but nights can be chilly.
 It does snow in the winter as well, leaving April to October to be the best time of year to hike most trails.

-Regardless of which trail you choose to hike with your family, remember to always pack extra water and snacks.
+Regardless of which trail you choose to hike with your family, remember to always pack extra water, sunscreen and snacks in a comfortable backpack.
 Dressing in layers is also recommended and the rangers are always happy to help with itinerary recommendations.
+Don’t forget to earn your Bryce Canyon National Park Junior Ranger badge too!

 The Navajo Loop Trail passes several popular hoodoo formations, including Wall Street, Twin Bridges and Thor’s Hammer.
 The best season to visit is April to October.